Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 </div>
 {:/}

-After a rebuild, we see that the linker now writes the correct load command into our binary:
+Next time we build juicysfplugin, we see that the linker now writes the correct load command into our binary:

 {::nomarkdown}
 <label for="diagramoverflow"></label>